One sunny summer afternoon in 2012 I had the most expensive lunch of my life.

 Reviewing the menu, we saw that every item on it featured truffles…

 Truffle soup, truffle pasta, truffle sauce on the pork chops…

 We observed truffle shavings garnishing every plate that came out from the kitchen, and, after we’d been served, the waiter came around the table to ask us each if we’d like more truffle grated onto our meal for good measure.

-Truffles have always been a high-priced delicacy, but the supply and demand curve has made them into one of the world’s most valuable agricultural crops.
+Truffles have always been a high-priced delicacy, but the supply and demand curve has made them into one of the world’s most valuable agricultural crops…

-Truffles are a fungus that grows underground.
+A truffle is a fungus that grows underground.
 Leaving them to develop without help in new plantations would add many years to the growth cycle.

 The specific science involved isn’t available to just anyone wanting to start a truffle plantation.
 These developers have worked with a dedicated lab for years to refine it, and they keep it private and well protected.

 Profit By Owning Truffle Trees—For As Little As US$66,106..

 The team I’m working with has put together a 100% turn-key truffle investment deal.

 For US$66,106, you get 100 high-quality black Périgord truffle-producing trees, in a managed plantation.